Peninsula Shield Force

+The Unified Military Command of the Gulf Cooperation Council (GCC), formerly known as the Peninsula Shield Force, is a regional military organization that coordinates joint defense and security efforts among the six GCC member states: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
+The command was renamed on 5 January 2021, following the GCC summit in Al-Ula, to reflect deeper military integration and cooperation.
+Its emblem symbolizes unity, protection, and readiness, representing the collective defense capabilities of the GCC countries.

 Creation

 In 1984, the Gulf Cooperation Council (GCC) decided to create a joint military force of 10,000 soldiers divided into two brigades, called the Peninsula Shield Force, based in Saudi Arabia near the Kuwaiti and Iraqi borders.
 The PSF is composed of infantry, armor, artillery, and combat support elements from each of the GCC countries.
-In 1992, the Peninsula Shield Force was headed by a Saudi Arabian, based near King Khalid Military City at Hafar al Batin, and had one infantry brigade of 5,000 men from all the GCC member states.
+In 1992, the Peninsula Shield Force was headed by a Saudi Arabian, based near King Khalid Military City at Hafar al Batin, and had one infantry brigade of 5,000 men enlisted from all the GCC member states.
 As of late 2006, the Peninsula Shield Force had 7,000 personnel and functioned as a joint intervention force to defend the joint border of Saudi Arabia, Kuwait, and Iraq.
 In November 2006, the GCC Joint Defense Council considered a Saudi proposal to expand the capabilities of the Shield and to establish a joint command and control system.

-In December 2007, Kuwait's National Security Council chief Shaikh Ahmed Fahad Al Ahmed Al Sabah announced that the GCC plans to create a replacement for the Peninsula Shield Force.
+In December 2007, Kuwait's National Security Council chief Sheikh Ahmed Fahad Al Ahmed Al Sabah announced that the GCC planned to create a replacement for the Peninsula Shield Force.
 He stated that "the GCC options would always be unified just as they were when leaders declared the establishment of a common market at the Doha Summit."

 Leadership and structure

-As of March 2011, the Peninsula Shield Force was commanded by Saudi Major General Mutlaq bin Salem Al-Azima and has about 40,000 troops and continues to have its permanent base at King Khalid Military City near Hafar al Batin.
+As of March 2011, the Peninsula Shield Force was commanded by Saudi Major General Mutlaq bin Salem Al-Azima, had about 40,000 troops and continued to have its permanent base at King Khalid Military City near Hafar al Batin.

 According to Peninsula Shield Force commander Al-Azima, any intervention by the force must include participation from all GCC member states.

 Use of the Peninsula Shield Force

-1990–91
+1990–1991

-The Peninsula Shield Force was not sufficiently developed to be deployed in defence of Kuwait ahead of the invasion and occupation of Kuwait by Iraq in August 1990.
+The Peninsula Shield Force was not sufficiently developed to be deployed in defense of Kuwait ahead of the invasion and occupation of Kuwait by Iraq in August 1990.
 A force of about 3,000 men from the Peninsula Shield Force, in addition to forces of its member states, took part in the liberation of Kuwait in March 1991.